 War Orphans Waiver: A tuition waiver is available, upon approval of the Commissioner of Higher Education, for Children aged 25 or less, whose parent(s) served on active duty during World War II, the Korean War, Vietnam, the Iraq or Afghanistan conflicts.
 Such members of the armed forces must have been Montana residents at the time of entry into service, and must have been killed in action or died as a result of combat related injury, disease, or other disability while in the service.

-Grateful Nation Montana: was formed for the specific purpose of facilitating college educations for the Children of Soldiers killed while on active duty in Iraq or Afghanistan, Grateful Nation links eligible students with the financial resources and non-monetary support they will need to have a successful college experience.
+Grateful Nation Montana: was formed for the specific purpose of facilitating college educations for the Children of Service members killed while on active duty in Iraq or Afghanistan, Grateful Nation links eligible students with the financial resources and non-monetary support they will need to have a successful college experience.
 We target both the financial and educational needs of these Children.
 Even with sufficient financial resources in place, the road to a successful college education may not be assured for these students, who face many hurdles growing up without a parent.
 Participating colleges and universities provide student tutoring and mentoring to eligible students during their high school years so that these students are academically and emotionally prepared to succeed in college.

 Point Preference or Alternative Preference in Initial Hiring (State): (1) Subject to the restrictions in subsections (2) and (3), whenever a public employer uses a scored procedure, an applicant for an initial hiring, as defined in Montana Code 39-30-103, must have added to the applicant's score the following percentage points of the total possible points that may be granted in the scored procedure:

 (a) 5 percentage points if the applicant is a Veteran; and

 (b) 10 percentage points if the applicant is a disabled Veteran or an eligible relative.

 (2) A Veteran, disabled Veteran, or eligible relative may not receive the percentage points provided for in subsection (1) unless the person: